Elder Abuse Restraining Order

 Had an Elder Abuse Restraining Order Issued in Your Name?
 Contact Our Los Angeles Law Firm Today

-When Los Angeles residents need a lawyer to help them fight back against their elder or dependent adult abuse restraining orders, they know they can always count on the Rodriguez Law Group.
+When Los Angeles residents need a lawyer to help them fight back against their elder or dependent adult abuse restraining orders, they know they can always count on The Rodriguez Law Group.
 Our team has the industry experience and statutory knowledge necessary to handle even the most complex cases.
-Reach out to us today to learn more about how we can assist you with your current predicament.
+Contact us today to learn more about how we can assist you with your current predicament.